dressel/ErgodicControl.jl/docs/ergodic_manager.rst

     phi = reconstruct(em::ErgodicManager)

-If you have your own set of coefficients `ck`, you can use that instead of `em.phik`:
+If you have your own set of coefficients :code:`ck`, you can use that instead of :code:`em.phik`:
 ::

     phi = reconstruct(em::ErgodicManager, ck::Matrix{Float64})